🧪 our testing process

 If you are on the hunt for a no mess no fuss, minimalist-designed watering can, this model from QIEGL is the option for you.
 With its ornamental yet imperceptible design, it’ll make a great addition to those homes that are of contemporary or modernistic design.

 - Made from stainless steel, this watering can is durable and not partial to rusting

 - With a 7-inch long spout and 1.5L or 50oz capacity, it’s very versatile and practical

 - Comes in two colors – gold and bronze

 - After use, there is always some water leftover in the bottom of the tank

 - Stainless steel is on the soft side, so don’t go dropping it on hard surfaces or from great heights

 9. best bonsai watering can: Haws 475ml/1pt Bonsai Plastic Watering Can

 key specs: 475ml/1pt | high-strength plastic | high-quality and bonsai-friendly

 For the bonsai enthusiasts amongst us, or simply those that are looking for a mini watering can, this model from Haws is an absolute winner.
-Its lightweight, durable, and perfectly sized construction mean this watering can is your go-to for bonsai plants or for those that keep a small indoor garden.
+Its lightweight, durable, and perfectly sized construction mean this watering can is ideal when caring for bonsai plants or for those that keep a small indoor garden.